Amar-1997/learn-react/notes.md

 tilda (~) is use for major upgrades, When there will be major upgrades in parcel it will automatically updates its version.
 Example ~3.0.0

+# npx

+Genrally it is node package executer.
+It is use to execute a package. npx parcel [source] npx parcel index.html

+- CDN links are not good way to bring react in your project.
+It will make network calls again and again.
+- Good way is install react as package.

+# What is parcel

+Parcel is a bundler that helps to ignite our app.
+It is doing alot of things.

+- Creates a Dev Build.
+- Creates Local Server.
+- Automatically refreshing page (HMR).
+HMR = Hot Module Replacements.
+- It uses File Watching Algorithm (Written in C++).
+- Parcel is giving faster experience, because it is using caching.
+It is caching everything whatever we do.
+- Perform image optimization.
+- Minification of files.
+- Bundeling the files.
+- Compression of files.
+- Consistent Hashing.
+- Code splitting.
+- Differential Bundeling -- Gives the support of older browsers.
+- Better Error Handling.
+- Provide support of HTTPS.
+- Tree Shaking -- Remove unused code.
+- Different dev and production Builds.

+Remove   "main": "App.js", from package.json because our main entry point is index.html(according to parcel).

+# What is dist ?

+When you execute parcel using npx parcel index.html , it generates a development build (final bundeled code) of your project in dist and hosted it to localhost:1234.
+Basically developemt build is put inside the dist folder.